nomadbsd/handbook/handbook.md

 ## The NomadBSD setup
 When you boot NomadBSD for the first time, it will run the setup wizard which allows you to set your locale, timezone, keyboard settings, password, encryption, and default applications.
-The setup creates a new partition for the `/data` directory which uses the remaining space on the storage device.
+The setup of the UFS version creates a new partition for the `/data` directory which uses the remaining space on the storage device.
 Depending on the size, creating the file system can take several minutes.
+The setup of the ZFS version expands the pool to the remaining space of the storage device.

 <a name="overview"></a>
 ## Overview